 The ACMeds Story

 Upon my inspection the roof looked great and seemed to be installed correctly.
 I crawled into the attic to see if I could tell where the water was coming from.
 This is not something you want to do in July in West Texas.
-Upon my inspection, I saw the drain pan to my air handler was full of water and apparently has been overflowing.
+Upon my inspection, I saw the drain pan to my air handler was full of water and apparently had been overflowing.
 The float switch that was installed failed to shut down the system.

-I contacted an Air Conditioning company to fix this problem.
+I contacted an air conditioning company to fix this problem.
 They came out and blew the drain line out and charged me $100.
 I had to contact another contractor to replace the sheet rock and texture the ceiling, dry out the carpet and pad and remove and replace the insulation in the attic.
-The total cost was $2700 due to this issue.
+The total cost was $2,700 due to this issue.

-When they did arrive.
-The service technician was in my house no longer than 10 minutes and said he knew what the problem was and fixed it.
-I asked what was the issue and he said that the AC drain line was clogged and he blew out the line.
+When they did arrive, the service technician was in my house no longer than 10 minutes and said he knew what the problem was and fixed it.
+I asked what the issue was and he said that the AC drain line was clogged so he blew out the line.
 I was happy this was fixed.
 He also told me that I needed to pour bleach into the drain line every month and that I would never have this problem again.
-Lastly, he charged me the $89 plus service fee that totaled over $150.
+Lastly, he charged me the $89 plus a service fee that totaled over $150.